darkpatternsdigital/scalable-git-branching-tools/docs/tool-config.md

 ### `-upstreamBranch <string>` (Optional)

 Sets the branch name used to track upstream branches.
-Defaults to `_upstream`.
+Defaults to `$dependencies`.

 ### `-defaultServiceLine <string>` (Optional)